 … …

 The RSTA shall select a bandwidth value for the measurement sounding phase that is less than or equal to the RSTA Assigned Max Bandwidth of each of the ISTAs that are being allocated resources during this measurement instance.
 It may be different from the bandwidth used in the Polling phase, but shall adhere to the rules of multiple frame transmission in an EDCA TXOP; see 10.23.2.8 (Multiple frame transmission in an EDCA TXOP).

+Only if the selected bandwidth value is 320 MHz in a measurement sounding phase, all the TF Ranging Sounding in this measurement sounding phase shall solicit an EHT TB Ranging NDP.

 … …